TyRoXx/silicium/README.md

 * Asio-style async_wait for the end of a child process
 * async read and write for anonymous pipes on Win32
 * clean up noexcept annotations
+* prevent all integer overflows in the library

 nice to have
 ------------